-One of the main interests of European monarchs was to increase their power and wealth by bringing back vast amounts of treasures from the "New World".
-But to transport goods by sea, colonial era sailors had to use winds and ocean currents to move their vessels.
+One of the main interests of European monarchs was to increase their power and wealth by bringing back vast amounts of treasures from the "New World" and Asia.
+But to transport goods by sea required using winds and ocean currents to move the ships.
 Sailors from all nations eventually discovered which prevailing winds provided the best sailing routes between Europe and the New World.
 These sailing routes determined the overall importance of a particular location.
 Therefore having a basic knowledge of how winds and water move on a global level is important in determining a fort's significance.

 Meteorology has shown that wind direction is determined by low or high pressure systems.
-In the Northern Hemisphere winds around a low pressure system flow counterclockwise with little to no wind in the center.
-Winds around a high pressure system flow clockwise with little to no wind in the center. ^[2] Low pressure areas typically are areas of bad weather while high pressure areas normally contain good weather.
+In the Northern Hemisphere winds around a low pressure system flow counter-clockwise with little to no wind in the center.
+Winds around a high pressure system flow clockwise with little to no wind in the center.
+[2] Low pressure areas are typically areas of bad weather while high pressure areas normally contain good weather.
 Between Europe and the New World, two large pressure systems dominate the weather pattern.
-Although there is a slight north and south movement of these areas during the year, known as the North Atlantic Oscillation, the general pattern does not change. ^[3]
+Although there is a slight north and south movement of these areas during the year, known as the North Atlantic Oscillation, the general pattern does not change.
+[3]

-The first area is a low-pressure system between Iceland and Southern Greenland known as the "Iceland Low" or "North Atlantic Low". ^[4] This low pressure area dominates wind circulation over the North Atlantic.
+The first area is a low-pressure system between Iceland and Southern Greenland known as the "Iceland Low" or "North Atlantic Low".
+[4] This low pressure area dominates wind circulation over the North Atlantic.
 Being an area of low pressure, winds move in a counter-clockwise direction.
 It provides a sailing route from northern Europe to the north areas of the New World but the typically bad weather meant sailors generally avoided this area.
 Therefore it is very possible that Vikings could have used these winds and sailed to North America centuries before Christopher Columbus.
-It would have also made returning to Europe extremely difficult, even under the best of circumstances.
-The second area is a high-pressure system centered over the middle Atlantic known as the "Azores High" or the "Bermuda High". ^[5] Being a high pressure area, the winds move in a clockwise direction with typically good weather. ^[6]
+It would have also made returning to Europe extremely difficult, even under the best of circumstances unless they traveled much further south.
+The second area is a high-pressure system centered over the middle Atlantic known as the "Azores High" or the "Bermuda High".
+Being a high pressure area, the winds move in a clockwise direction with typically good weather.

-Between these areas, typically starting at the 30degree North Latitude ^[6], the prevailing winds from the West (Westerlies) prevented sailing ships from traveling from Europe to the New World directly for centuries.
-However much further south down the African coast past the Azores down to the Cape Verde Islands, the winds turn west (Tropical Easterlies or Trade Winds) towards the Eastern Caribbean.

-We see this wind pattern at work every year as hurricanes move from the West coast of Africa to the Caribbean, along the east coast of the US then on to the North Atlantic^[7]
+Between these areas, typically starting at the 30 degree North Latitude[6], the prevailing winds from West to East (Westerlies) prevented sailing ships from traveling directly from Europe to the New World for centuries.
+However much further south down the African coast past the Azores down to the Cape Verde Islands, the winds turn west (Tropical Easterlies or Trade Winds) towards the Caribbean.
+We see this wind pattern at work every year as hurricanes move off the West coast of Africa to the Caribbean, along the east coast of the US then on to the North Atlantic.